Apache Thrift

-Thrift is an IDL (Interface Definition Language) and binary communication protocol used for defining and creating services for programming languages.
+Thrift is an interface definition language and binary communication protocol used for defining and creating services for programming languages.
 It was developed by Facebook.
-Since 2020, it is an open source project in the Apache Software Foundation.
+Since 2008, it is an open source project in the Apache Software Foundation.

 It uses a remote procedure call (RPC) framework and combines a software stack with a code generation engine to build cross-platform services.
 Thrift can connect applications written in a variety of languages and frameworks, including ActionScript, C, C++, C#, Cocoa, Delphi, Erlang, Go, Haskell, Java, JavaScript, Objective-C, OCaml, Perl, PHP, Python, Ruby, Elixir, Rust, Scala, Smalltalk, and Swift.
 The implementation was described in an April 2007 technical paper released by Facebook, now hosted on Apache.